I rent studio time at a local studio. All us, including the artist

 who runs the studio are having difficulty attaching large copper

+bezels to the copper base.
 By large, I mean 2-2.5" by 1.5".
 We cannot

-Borax in water as the shop flux.
+we use Borax in water as the shop flux.
 We can really use your help.

 Yes, your instructor is correct about the oxidation.
 I would suggest

 that Borax and water (water? why not alcohol?) is part of the

 Try a nice paste flux such as Dandix, which will last much longer.

 Borax and alcohol is the standard for gold, not copper, for a